-- 8.226 A number of our other activities, especially those contained within the Household Innovation and Tariffs option are also expected to make savings into continuous flow and variable use.
-Household water savings that can be made are expected to disproportionately affect high use properties due to the higher reductions available.
-As such, we need to be careful with double-counting expectations around the 40 to 65 MI/d value. - 8.227 Customers in this study who voluntarily moved to a metered bill reduced their PCC below customers who were automatically moved to a metered bill.
-This supports our Digital Engagement and Household Innovation demand options to ensure greater reductions in PCC. - 8.228 Our SHV programme has already shifted to focus on high users.
+- 8.236 Customers in this study who voluntarily moved to a metered bill reduced their PCC below customers who were automatically moved to a metered bill.
+This supports our Digital Engagement and Household Innovation demand options to ensure greater reductions in PCC. - 8.237 Our SHV programme has already shifted to focus on high users.
 This change has resulted in a doubling of measured water savings per household visit.
 Both water efficiency onground programmes and proactive digital engagement activities, will continue to utilise smart meter data to help target future demand reduction interventions.